storyblok/storyblok-docs/content/content-delivery/v2/topics/cache-invalidation.md

 1. Do a request to the stories endpoint `/v2/cdn/stories` without appending the `cv` parameter
 2. Check the response body for the `cv` attribute
-3. Safe the `cv` attribute in memory and use it for the subsequent requests
+3. Save the `cv` attribute in memory and use it for the subsequent requests
 4. When publishing new content clear the attribute from the memory and save a new one by starting at step 1.

 ;examplearea